p-r-s/potential-succotash/proposal.md

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-Name each interface or class and briefly describe its function or purpose.
+5. Types List: Name each interface or class and briefly describe its function or purpose.
+* Date: Represents a date, containing members to hold the date, month, and year of a particular date.
+* Time: Represents time in 24-hour format.
+* Task: Represents a task the user would like to add to their schedule, including the date and time due, subject, and type of task.
+* Subject: Represents the subject that the user would like to add a task for.
+* Schedule: An object of type Schedule contains all tasks that the user has added, along with their types, deadlines, and subjects.

 ## Edit and Submit this file and any figures referenced by this document.